uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ## 4. Using the Gen3 SDK
 * * *

-The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic python library and a sample analysis notebook to help jumpstart commons analyses.
-In short, the SDK entails classes that do basic API requests for the user and authenticates, such as 1) *Gen3Auth*, which contains an authorization wrapper to support JWT-based authentication, 2) *Gen3Submission*, which interacts with the Gen3's submission service including GraphQL queries, and 3) *Gen3Index*, which interacts with the Gen3's Indexd service for GUID brokering and resolution.
+The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic python library, which in short, entails classes that do basic API requests for the user and authenticates: 1) *Gen3Auth*, which contains an authorization wrapper to support JWT-based authentication, 2) *Gen3Submission*, which interacts with the Gen3's submission service including GraphQL queries, and 3) *Gen3Index*, which interacts with the Gen3's Indexd service for GUID brokering and resolution.
 Below we show how to get started and a selection of commonly used SDK classes/functions to interact with a Gen3 data commons.
+In [section 5](#5-jupyter-notebook-demos) we list jupyter notebooks that use the SDK to help jumpstart analyses on a Gen3 data commons.

 > __NOTE:__ The complete SDK documentation can be found on [Github](https://github.com/uc-cdis/gen3sdk-python) or on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).
 The Gen3 community is encouraged to add to the functions library or improve the notebook.